Kcchouette/OpenVPN-VPS/README.md

 ## Compatibility

-The script is made to work on these OS :
+The script is made to work on these OS:

-- Debian 8
+- Debian 9

 ## Installation